entrepeneur4lyf/SkyThought/skythought/skythought_evals/README.md

 ### Reproducibility Issues

 We've noticed that it can be hard to reproduce results in reasoning benchmarks.
 Beyond the lack of agreed sampling parameters and metrics in the field at the moment, there can be significant differences in results across different evaluation codebases, and even for the same codebase with a different set of dependencies.
-In bfloat16/ half-precision, numerical error accumulation will change outputs ever so slightly, which can dramatically alter final performance.
+In half-precision (bfloat16 or float16), numerical error accumulation will change outputs ever so slightly, which can dramatically alter final performance.
 There are three factors we've noticed that affect results:

 - Long context generations: Errors can accumulate so that the output changes at 1k+ tokens, which compound as you keep generating.
 Since we typically set max tokens to be 16k or 32k tokens, the final solution will change significantly
 - vLLM settings:  With vLLM, we’ve also noticed that at half-precision, different batch sizes can affect downstream evaluation results by a few percentage points.
 Further, different tensor parallelism settings can also change results in half-precision.\